 All Issuing Agency Codes for Party Identifiers are to be taken from the normative version of the code list described in the following section.

-Currently this is maintained within PEPPOL but it is intended to transfer this responsibility to the CEN BII2 workshop in the near future, and for long term sustainability, to a permanent standards organization.
+This list is maintained by the OpenPEPPOL TICC.
 This maintenance is necessary because of the potential for growth of this code list.

 Applies to: all participant/party identifiers in all components